DROPO: Sim-to-Real Transfer with Offline Domain Randomization: Method

 \subsection{Distribution fitting}

-Once a preprocessed dataset is available, we start the core part of DROPO---estimating the dynamics probability distribution $p_{\phi}(\xi)$.
+Once a preprocessed dataset is available, we move on to the core part of DROPO---estimating the dynamics probability distribution $p_{\phi}(\xi)$.

-In our method, the optimized parameter vector $\phi$ includes the means and variances of each distribution.
+In our method, the optimized parameter vector $\phi$ includes both the means and variances of each univariate distribution, assuming uncorrelated parameters.
 Therefore, with a dynamics parameter vector $\xi \in \mathbb R^d$, the parameterization is represented by a $2d$-dimensional vector $\phi \in \mathbb R^{2d}$.
 This is in contrast to DROID~\cite{tsai2021droid}, where only the means are optimized while the standard deviations are taken from the CMA-ES optimization distribution instead.
 This change allows to explicitly learn the variability of each simulated physical parameter to best explain heteroschedasticity and uncertainty in real-world data.
-As such, DROPO can be thought of as a random coefficient statistical model, where the optimized coefficients are themselves assumed to be random variables, as opposed to the more standard fixed-effects regression analysis.
+DROPO can thus be thought as a random coefficient statistical model, where the optimized coefficients are themselves assumed to be random variables, as opposed to the more standard fixed-effects regression analysis.

 The distribution fitting process starts with an arbitrary initial guess $\phi_{init}=(\mu_{init}, \Sigma_{init})$ on the dynamics distribution, roughly informed by looking at the replayed trajectory in sim.
 The main inference part follows by sampling $K$ dynamics parameters from $p_\phi(\xi)$.
 Then, for each parameter vector $\xi_{k}$, we set the simulator state to the original real state $s_{t}$, execute the real action sequence $a_{t..t+\lambda-1}$ and observe the next state $s_{t+\lambda}^{\xi_{k}}$.
 This process allows us to estimate the next-state distribution $p_{sim}(s^{sim}_{t+\lambda} | s_t, a_{t..t+\lambda-1}, \phi)$, modelled as a Gaussian distribution.
 In particular, we infer the corresponding mean and covariance matrix as follows: